nils-holmberg/scom-pol/src/pit-project.md

 # Intro, background

 Aims, objectives, purpose.
-How are online influence operations (social media, hyperpartisan online news, disinfo websites, video etc) constructed, and what polarizing effects do they have on users?
+How are online influence operations (social media, hyperpartisan online news, disinfo websites, conspiracy videos, antivax) constructed, and what polarizing effects do they have on users?

 online influence operations (IOs) can be modelled on the example of digital marketing campaigns, but with the difference that political interests are the ultimate goal rather than commercial.